 The Nominating Committee shall submit the names of the nominees to the Board no later than thirty (30) days prior to the Annual Meeting.

-B. The Board shall review all nominations submitted by the Nominating Committee and decide by a majority vote which nominees will be presented to the membership at the Annual Meeting.
+B. The Board shall review all nominations submitted by the Nominating Committee and decide by a majority vote which nominees will be presented to the membership for ratification at the Annual Meeting.

 1. A majority vote of the electorate shall be necessary to elect an Honorary member.

-C. An Active or Associate member may re-nominate an individual as many times as desired; however, each nomination must be accompanied by a new and complete nomination form.
+C. An Active or Associate member may re-nominate an individual for Honorary Membership as many times as desired; however, each nomination must be accompanied by a new and complete nomination form.

 Section 8.
 Invitation for Membership.
-The President, or , shall extend an invitation to join The Association to all graduates of the Virginia Forensic Science Academy.
+The President, or the President’s designee, shall extend an invitation to join The Association to all graduates of the Virginia Forensic Science Academy.

 Section 9.
 Dues.
 The annual dues shall be determined by a majority vote of the electorate.
 Dues for the upcoming year must be paid prior to the Annual Meeting in order for a member to be entitled to vote on matters coming before the membership.